alex-nogales/git-practice/README.md

 - git add: Add changes from working direcotry to staging area
 - git commit: Commit changes from staging area to current branch
 - git config: Set or get configuration
+- git branch: Create a branch
+- git checkout: Check out (switch to) a branch

 ## Commit messages
 Default editor is vim (this can be changed)